gfsd3v/winnin/README.md

 ## Summary
-This is a simple interface that uses the RedditAPI to display and filter the posts of the ReactJS subreddit.
+This is a simple responsive interface that uses the RedditAPI to display and filter the posts of the ReactJS subreddit.
 [Here's the app in production](https://winnin-challenge.netlify.app/)

 ## Scripts